piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 | **Credential Stuffing** | Stolen credential detection | Use the following test _stolen credentials_ and verify that the api returns 403 block  <br/> ```WAF_TEST_CREDENTIAL@wafexample.com``` <br/> ```WAF_TEST_CREDENTIAL_PASSWORD``` |
 | **Credential Stuffing** | Password traversal detection | Using the same username, e.g. joe, login with different passwords 10-20 times until the api call returns 403 |
 | **Fake Account Creation** | Use a session to create many accounts | Try to create multiple acounts, and verify a 405 block after a few successful attempts |

+Navigate to scripts folder using the ```cd scripts``` command, then go through the different testing scenarios,

 # Content delivery scenarios